Epithelia are multiscale active liquid crystals: Methods

-Here $A_{c}$ and $P_{c}$ are respectively the area and perimeter of each cell and $A_{0}$ and $P_{0}$ its preferred values.
+Here $A_{c}$ and $P_{c}$ are respectively the area and perimeter of each cell and $A_{0}$ and $P_{0}$ their preferred values.
 The variable $\eta_{c}$ in Eq.~(\ref{eqn:voronoi_eom}b) is white noise, having zero mean and correlation function

 with $D_{\rm r}$ a rotational diffusion coefficient.
 Simulation details and scaling to physical units are given in Table~\ref{Table:simulation_parameters}.